 What am I looking forward to?
 Quite a bit!
 Some of the work we’ll be doing in Partnership Development will include a large survey of the parents and guardians of the Hope children, as well as meeting with the Hope staff and teachers to discuss the Zambian school system and plan for the upcoming months.
 We’ll also be launching a photography training program for the children, and later on going back to Lusaka to assess the next stage of the poultry farm’s growth and development.

 Since we’ll have so many different perspectives and experiences, many of us will be blogging and providing updates from the field- this including Spark staff and our Partnership Trip participants.
 To keep up on what we’re up to, make sure to follow our blog!
-You’ll find our latest news here.
+You’ll find our latest news right here.